 Tier 2 projects can reach a total amount of ≥ $150K for up to two years.

-Please note that the Catalyst Program has limited budget availability.
-TRISH seeks research that enables and enhances human exploration of space beyond low-Earth orbit.
+TRISH seeks research that enables and enhances human exploration of space beyond low Earth orbit.
 Catalyst Projects MUST:

 - Have a focus that falls outside of a currently open or recently-closed TRISH solicitation.

-- Address a critical human system risk challenge for NASA HRP and TRISH.
+- Address a critical challenge for NASA HRP and TRISH.

-- Represent unique and high-impact ideas, technologies, or countermeasures to space flight hazards.
+- Represent unique, high-impact ideas, technologies, or countermeasures to spaceflight hazards.

 Selected proposals will be funded as research grants.
 Multi-year proposals will be funded in one-year increments.
 Additional funding allocations to participating investigators will be based on the submitted budget, available funds, programmatic alignment, and project review.